tlh24/learn_rotations/README.md

 ![](variable_M_variable_N.png)

 Above, repeated orthonormal $\Phi$ experiment with weight decay = 0.01.
-As expected, weight decay destroys performance for many optimizers in this task.
+As expected, weight decay (L2 regularization) degrades performance for many optimizers in this simple linear task where overfitting is not possible (exact parameterization).

+## Future experiments:
+* All non-zero singular values of $\Phi$ are equal; gradient descent normally learns the singular values in order of magnitude, and singular values are always different in the real world.
+A worthy follow-up would be to vary the magnitudes of the signular values.
+* This task and network are exactly parameterized, but almost all practical network are overparameterized.
+It would not be hard to run tests in the overparameterized regime.

 **Please submit a pull request if you find a bug!** I think this all is sound, exp given the presence of positive controls, but I might be wrong!